 While dining at our restaurants, please understand that most venues offer cafeteria-style service.
 Table service is available upon request.
 For guests with special dietary needs, Surfside Café and Mango Joes offer gluten, dairy, and nut or peanut free menu options along with a variety of healthy alternatives.
 Please see a team member if you need further assistance.

-The gift shop is wheelchair accessible.
+The gift shop is accessible.
 Please ask any team member for assistance.

 Height requirements are posted at each attraction.